okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/hook-keys/index.md

 The submitted key request replaces the existing properties after passing validation.

-> **Note:** The only parameter that can be updated is the name of the key, which needs to be unique at all times.
+> **Note:** The only parameter that you can update is the name of the key, which needs to be unique at all times.

 ##### Response parameters